nv-morpheus/Morpheus/examples/digital_fingerprinting/production/morpheus/benchmarks/README.md

 ```
 The `-s` option allows outputs of pipeline execution to be displayed so you can ensure there are no errors while running your benchmarks.

 The `--benchmark-warmup` and `--benchmark-warmup-iterations` options are used to run the workflow(s) once before starting measurements.
-This is because the models deployed to Triton are configured to convert from ONNX to TensorRT on first use.
-Since the conversion can take a considerable amount of time, we don't want to include it in the measurements.
+This is because, if it does not already exist, the preprocessed data is cached during the initial run.

 `<test-workflow>` is the name of the test to run benchmarks on.
 This can be one of the following:
 - `test_dfp_training_duo_modules_e2e`